These 8 simple rules for contacting your ex based on a secure attachment model work for an avoidant ex as well as an anxious ex.

 The break-up changes the rules of when, how and what to contact your ex.
 The secure attachment model used throughout my site allows you to approach your ex with confidence; and without anxiety (anxious attachment), fear of rejection (fearful avoidant attachment) or using rejecting behaviours (dismissive avoidant attachment).

-Below are 8 rules for contacting your ex, hopefully you’ll heed my advice and turn things around for yourself – faster and with less pain and struggle.
+Hopefully you’ll heed my advice and turn things around for yourself; and attract back your ex faster and with less pain and struggle.

 1 – Make the first move

 Someone has to initiate the process.
 It doesn’t matter whether you are the dumped or dumpee, if you want your ex back, you’ve got to make the first move.
 You may be waiting for your ex to make the first move while your ex is also waiting for you to make the first move.
 In the end each moves on thinking the other has lost interest.

 Is there a risk that you may be rejected (again)?
 Sure.
 Life is a risk.
 Love is a risk.
 If you fold every time you think you may be rejected, you are guaranteed living a very lonely love-less life for in every relationship there is a chance that you may be rejected.